ndesai/qt-mobile-modules/README.md

 ## Qt Mobile Modules ##
-###Android & iOS###
-___

-These modules are needed to allow true univeral user interfaces.
-Each module must have an identical interface to QML.

-**TODO**

-There currently is no Android support for any of these modules.
+A collection of platform integrations to allow Qt/QML interfaces to commonly used iOS functionality.

+Android support is planned but currently not started/implemented.
 If you are interested in developing for Android, please create a pull request and we can start building a universal library of Qt mobile components.

-**Modules**
+### Modules

 * Platform (iOS-specific)
 	* setStatusBarStyle